HellVorn/google-homepage/README.md

 This is basically a clone of the Google homepage.
+It's not very impressive and does absolutely nothing and it's just a practice project where I reviewed how to center certain elements on the page and how to make a simple navbar and footer.